yigitaksoy/Studio-Monochrome/README.md

 ### Existing Features

 - Responsive on all device sizes.
-- Interactive and responsive navbar built with HTML, CSS, Javascript, and GSAP animations.
+- Interactive and responsive overlay navbar built with HTML, CSS, Javascript, and GSAP animations.
 - Landing page featuring a video loop as a background, and animated reveal effects on jumbotron, texts, logo, and navbar.
 - Information page about the Studio.
 - Portfolio section showcasing Studio's work.